Limestone College's Compliance with the HEOA Peer-to-Peer File Sharing Policy

 (ii) Will, in consultations with representatives from the institution –

 (A)Periodically review the legal alternatives for downloading or otherwise acquiring copyrighted material;

 (B) Make available the results of the review in paragraph (b)(30)(ii)(A) of this section to its students through a Web site or other means; and

 (C)To the extent practicable, offer legal alternatives for downloading or otherwise acquiring copyrighted material, as determined by the institution; and

-Annually, tools are reviewed by the CSO and Information Technology Department.
+Annually, tools are reviewed by the Information Technology Department.
 Results are made available in paragraph (b)(30)(ii)(A) of this section.